entertainmenttechnology/Pokorny-MTEC1005-Spring2023/README.md

 This is the repository for all labs, notes, and resources for this course.

-Please check back here regularly for updates.

 For more info (syllabus, notes, etc.), check out the [WIKI](https://github.com/entertainmenttechnology/Pokorny-MTEC1005-Spring2023/wiki)

+Please check back here regularly for code example updates.